Coherent structures at the origin of time irreversibility in wall turbulence: Results

 Concerning the intermittency region (see Fig.~\ref{fig:fig1}a), previous works~\cite{chauhan2014turbulent} found that a characteristic (large) length scale of entrainment is $\Lambda_x^+\approx 1.7\,\delta^+$.
-The $T^+_{tr}$ bump in this region occurs at $T^+\approx 600$ and corresponds to a length scale (using Taylor hypothesis) of $600\,U_\infty^+\approx 1.3\,\delta^+$, which is -- similarly to STS and LTS -- close to the characteristic flow scale $1.7\,\delta^+$ although slightly smaller.
+The $T_{\mathrm{tr}}^+$ bump in this region occurs at $T^+\approx 600$ and corresponds to a length scale (using Taylor hypothesis) of $600\,U_\infty^+\approx 1.3\,\delta^+$, which is -- similarly to STS and LTS -- close to the characteristic flow scale $1.7\,\delta^+$ although slightly smaller.
 The present result reveals that, despite very low TI levels are detected from a full-signal analysis in the intermittency region (see the right tail of Fig.~\ref{fig:fig2}a), a significant link between TI and the entrainment process can be established.

 \textbf{TI analysis of turbulent channel flow.} The close relation between TI and the arrangement of coherent flow motion in the turbulent boundary layer is further validated here by using a second test case, consisting of a turbulent channel flow at $R_\tau=2{,}003$~\cite{hoyas2006scaling}.
-Streamwise velocity signals $u(x)$ are extracted from a direct numerical simulation extensively validated by previous studies~\cite{hoyas2006scaling, jimenez2008turbulent}.
-The common assumption of Taylor's hypothesis is adopted to investigate $u(x)$ signals as equivalent time series $u(t)$ via HVG~\cite{smits2011high, iacobello2021large}.
+Streamwise velocity signals $u(x)$ are extracted from a direct numerical simulation (DNS) extensively validated by previous studies~\cite{hoyas2006scaling, jimenez2008turbulent}.
+The common assumption of Taylor's hypothesis is adopted to investigate spatial signals $u(x)$ as equivalent time series $u(t)$ via HVGs~\cite{smits2011high, iacobello2021large}.
+The use of spatial series here is related to two main arguments.
+From one side, the output of numerical simulations is typically a sequence of (time) snapshots of the spatial data, thereby the extraction of long time series from DNSs is computationally challenging for large Reynolds number flows.
+On the other side, the use of spatial series in our work allows us to provide some insights about the time-space issue -- i.e., to what extent the temporal turbulence dynamics relates to the corresponding spatial dynamics -- in wall turbulence~\cite{squire2017applicability}, specifically in terms of applicability of Taylor’s hypothesis in the context of time irreversibility.